For the latest model year, the Mitsubishi Lancer gets a standard rear-view camera and a better infotainment system.

 Trim Level Breakdown

 The Lancer Sedan is offered in ES, SE, SEL and GT trim levels.

 The entry-level ES comes with the aforementioned 2.0-liter four-banger and a five-speed manual transmission.
 The list of standard equipment includes power windows and locks, a six-speaker 140-watt AM/FM/CD sound system, automatic headlights, A/C, keyless entry and 16-inch steel wheels with hubcaps.

-In addition to a larger engine, a CVT and all-wheel drive, the ES adds heated front seats and side mirrors, a 6.1-inch touch screen that controls the entertainment system, a roof rack, SiriusXM satellite radio with a three-month trial, a rear-view camera, HD Radio, a leather-wrapped steering wheel and shift knob, Mitsubishi's FUSE Hands-Free Link System with a USB port, chrome interior door handles, fog lights and a six-speaker stereo system.
+In addition to a larger engine, a CVT and all-wheel drive, the SE adds heated front seats and side mirrors, a 6.1-inch touch screen that controls the entertainment system, a roof rack, SiriusXM satellite radio with a three-month trial, a rear-view camera, HD Radio, a leather-wrapped steering wheel and shift knob, Mitsubishi's FUSE Hands-Free Link System with a USB port, chrome interior door handles, fog lights and a six-speaker stereo system.

 The front-wheel drive GT does without the ES' heated seats but features a sport-tuned suspension, Mitsubishi's FUSE infotainment system with voice command, Bluetooth connectivity, a USB port, a rear spoiler and 18-inch alloy wheels.
 A manual transmission is standard on the GT and a CVT is optional, which is not the case with the SE and SEL models, which all have the CVT as standard equipment.